-- " Lalitpur: 115 families got 155 acres of land and started agriculture. - 287 families have filled a community claim for 694 acres of forest land. - The Sahariya community has identified 2,354 acres of vacant gram sabha land and filed petitions. - " Hamirpur: 32 Dalit families have got 12.5 acres of agriculture land. - Thirty Musahar women have got pattas over two ponds and started a fisheries project. - " Advocacy measures were undertaken around the proposed amendment to the Uttar Pradesh Revenue Code, 2006.
-Public meetings were organised and memorandums submitted.
+" Lalitpur: 115 families got 155 acres of land andstarted agriculture.

+- The Sahariya community has identified 2,354 acres of vacant gram sabha land. - " Thirty Musahar women have got pattas over two ponds and started a fisheries project. - " Engaging measures were undertaken aroundthe proposed amendment to the Uttar PradeshRevenue Code, 2006.
+Public meetings were or- ganised and memorandums submitted.